edplatform-startup/backend/docs/api.md

   - `number` (number, required) – The cheatsheet number to modify
 - **Request body (JSON)**:
   - `prompt` (string, required) – Instructions for modification (e.g., "Add more formulas for integration", "Make it more concise")
+  - `attachments` (array, optional) – Additional file attachments to include as context (same format as POST /cheatsheets)
 - **Behavior**:
   1. Fetches the existing cheatsheet PDF from storage.
-  2. Sends to Gemini with modification instructions.
+  2. Sends existing PDF + user attachments + modification prompt to Gemini.
   3. Regenerates and replaces the PDF in storage.
 - **Responses**:
   - `200 OK` →